Frequently Asked Questions

 2. What crops will be harvested and when?

 Take a look at our Spring, Summer and Fall crop lists to get a general idea of what will be included in the share and when.
-This list is not guaranteed nor is it exhaustive.
+These lists are not guaranteed nor is it exhaustive.
+To get and idea of what flowers and herbs are available each season check out the Pick-Your-Own list.

 3. Is the farm "organic"?